adel-habib/DBV-Computerprojekt/README.md

 # Digitaler Bildverarbeitung Computerprojekt
 # Digital Image processing | Project

 Final project for the module Digital Image processing.
-The goal of the project is to utilize the principals of digital image processing and morphology to perform simple optical charachter recognition on 7 segment display.
+The goal of the project is to utilize the principles of digital image processing and morphology to perform simple optical character recognition on 7 segment display.

-Images of 7 segment display in varying conditions and times have been taken. the Matlab script can guesses the timestamp displayed as well as estimate the confidence of the guess.
+Images of 7 segment display in varying conditions and times have been taken.
+The Matlab script can guess the timestamp displayed, as well as estimate the confidence of the guess.

 In order to reproduce the pictures or generate test data, The module 7segment_display contains HTML / CSS / JS files that can be used to mimic a digital clock

 ### 1- Run the HTML file on your localhost